How to Sign Up for Telemarketing Calls: Get More Exciting Phone Chats

 Even with the Do Not Call list, some pesky calls might slip through.

-2. Block the number: Most phones let you block specific numbers.
+2. Block the number—most phones allow you to block specific callers.

-3. Use call-blocking apps: These can filter out known spam numbers.
+3. Use call-blocking apps—they can help filter out known spam numbers.

-4. Check with your phone company: They might offer call-blocking services.
+4. Check with your phone company—they might offer their own call-blocking services.

 For extra protection, don’t answer calls from unknown numbers.